 4 Requests for paid consultants will be carefully reviewed by PAC, and they must be justified in the budget in a manner consistent with the host University's contracting arrangements for research purposes.
 The maximum amount will be \$10,000 per year for a maximum of two years.
-Travel costs for consultants may be requested, but the applicant must explain why alternative, less costly methods of communication (e.g. Skype, email, telephone) are inadequate substitutes.
+Travel costs for consultants may be requested, but the applicant must explain why alternative, less costly methods of communication (e.g., Zoom, Microsoft Teams, Skype, email, telephone) are inadequate substitutes.

 5 Vendor quotes must be included for research equipment with component costs over \$1000.
 Equipment acquired with grant monies is the property of the host University.
-Only in exceptional circumstances will computers/software be eligible for grant support.
 An explanation for funding of equipment / infrastructure must be provided to clearly indicate how the funding of those purchases will contribute to capacity building around gambling-related research in the future.

 6 Knowledge transfer activities may vary; however, conference travel is limited to an annual maximum of \$3,000 per grant.

 7 Open Access (OA) publishing fees are allowed; however, discounted Author Processing Charges (APC) should be investigated and utilized whenever possible.
-See ink for OA APCs document> for a list of OA APCs and available discounts/waivers in gambling-related journals.
+See https://research.ucalgary.ca/alberta-gambling-research-institute/resources/open-access-and-author-processing-charges for a list of OA APCs and available discounts/waivers in gambling-related journals.
 If journals without APCs or discounted APCs cannot be used, justification for the non-discounted journal is required along with its associated costs.